Leslie Kong: Career

-Other vocalists who recorded for him and the Beverley's label include Ken Boothe, Bruce Ruffin, The Gaylads and Delroy Wilson.
+Other vocalists who recorded for him and the Beverley's label include Ken Boothe, Bruce Ruffin, the Gaylads and Delroy Wilson.
 Ex-Skatalites saxophonist Roland Alphonso cut numerous instrumentals for Kong during the rocksteady period.
-When reggae arrived in late 1968, lead instrumental duties were handled by organists Ansell Collins and Winston Wright.
+When reggae arrived in late 1968, lead instrumental duties were handled by organists Ansell Collins and Winston Wright, a member of Tommy McCook's Supersonics.

-Kong makes a cameo appearance in the Jamaican film The Harder They Come, playing a recording engineer in a scene in which Jimmy Cliff's character watches a studio recording session, by Toots and the Maytals, of the song "Sweet and Dandy" (Kong was the actual producer of that recording).
+Kong makes a cameo appearance in the 1972 Jamaican film The Harder They Come, playing a recording engineer in a scene in which Jimmy Cliff's character watches a studio recording session, by Toots and the Maytals, of the song "Sweet and Dandy" (Kong was the actual producer of that recording).

 Kong's plans to release a compilation album of tracks from the singles he produced by the Wailers led to Bunny Wailer allegedly threatening Kong with a curse, telling him that if he issued the record he would die.
-Kong went ahead with the release in 1970.

-Kong died of a heart attack, aged 37, in August 1971.
+Kong went ahead with the release in 1970, and died of a heart attack, aged 37, in August 1971.